How To Make Disinfecting Wipes

 5. Saturate the Disinfecting Wipes

 Pour about half of the alcohol (mixed with essential oils, if using) over the towels.
 Wait until the liquid is absorbed, then pour in the rest.
-You might need to add a bit more alcohol if the towels are not thoroughly soaked.
+You might need to add more alcohol if the towels are not thoroughly soaked.
 Some liquid should be visible in the container.

 Cover the container tightly.
 The disinfecting wipes are now ready for action whenever you need them!
 Read on if you'd like to try a cleaning cocktail of a more intoxicating variety.